Victor-Manoel-Public/jdbc_connection/README.md

 # jdbc_connection

 ## Functionality
-Connect to a postgresql database
+Connects to a postgresql database

 ## Usage
 *Warning*